AmyMialee/extrainputs/README.md

 Extra Inputs is a small mod which adds 6 keys which can be used as inputs for datapacks.
 Also allows detection of usage of the Attack, Use and Pick Block actions.

+These inputs can be detected as scoreboard objectives.

 <img src="https://github.com/AmyMialeeMods/extra-inputs/raw/main/assets/keybinds.png"><br><br>

 <table align="center">